davidamebley/city-bike-app/README.md

 ## Features

 - View a list of bike stations in Helsinki
-- Search for stations by name
+- Search for stations by name or address
 - View detailed information about individual stations, including the number of journeys starting and ending at each station and the average distances of journeys
 - See the top 5 most popular return stations for journeys starting from a specific station
 - See the top 5 most popular departure stations for journeys ending at a specific station